FabioArnez/mav_trajectory_generation/README.md

 The [`mav_trajectory_generation`](https://github.com/ethz-asl/mav_trajectory_generation) repository contains tools for polynomial trajectory generation and optimization based on methods described in [1].
 These techniques are especially suitable for rotary-wing micro aerial vehicles (MAVs).
-This README provides a brief overview of our trajectory generation utilities with some examples.

 **Authors**: Markus Achtelik, Michael Burri, Helen Oleynikova, Rik Bähnemann, Marija Popović
 **Maintainer**: Rik Bähnemann, brik@ethz.ch